Skip to navigation Skip to content

 Check the ‘Est Rec Tax Ret Not Lodged’ intray notepad/s + Read more ...

-Information automatically received from NZIR will prepopulate in the notepad of the ‘Est Rec Tax Ret Not Lodged’ intray.
+For some New Zealand residents, information received from New Zealand Inland Revenue (NZIR) will prepopulate in the notepad of the ‘Est Rec Tax Ret Not Lodged’ intray.
+This information comes from NZIR due to an annual bulk request.

 Open the ‘Est Rec Tax Ret Not Lodged’ intray to view any notepads.